Milton Fertilizing Lawn Services

 Professional Soil Testing & Nutrient Assessment Requirements for Milton’s Glacial Till & Rocky Upland Soils

-Official Website: UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis (pH, N, P, K, organic matter, micronutrients).
-Milton’s soils are typically acidic (pH 5.5–6.5); the target for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
-Use the USDA Web Soil Survey to identify drainage and organic matter (2–4% common, target 4–6%).
-Develop a written nutrient plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Soil testing is mandatory for responsible nutrient management in Milton, where glacial till, rocky upland soils, and marine clay predominate.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
+Target pH for cool-season grasses is 6.0–7.0; apply dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit, allowing 6–12 months for effect.
+Use the USDA Web Soil Survey to assess drainage and organic matter.
+Develop a written nutrient management plan based on test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
 Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Milton

-251 Causeway Street, Boston, MA 02114
+251 Causeway Street, Suite 500, Boston, MA 02114

 Phone: (617) 626-1700